flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 }
 ```

-So far, this does not introduces any new concept, we just created a component, setting
+So far, this does not introduce any new concepts, we just created a component and set
 up its animations attributes.

-A `Bullet` behavior is a simple one, it always moves towards to the top of the screen and should
+The `Bullet` behavior is a simple one, it always moves towards the top of the screen and should
-be removed from the game if they are not visible anymore, so let's add an `update` method to it
+be removed from the game if it is not visible anymore, so let's add an `update` method to it
 and make it happen:

 ```dart